Updated: July 2023

 These girls are also not protected by their pimps when they are with a customer.

 Pimps turn a blind eye to their girl’s sexual interactions with customers, leaving the child at the mercy of a customer behind closed doors.

-Considering all factors that play a role in child sex trafficking, Mike says, “there’s no rule to how people are trafficked.
-There is no black and white answer to everything.”
+Considering all factors that play a role in child sex trafficking, Joel says, “There’s no rule to how people are trafficked.
+There is no black-and-white answer to everything.”

-But despite this—and the mountain of other burdens listed earlier—child sex trafficking victims are surprisingly resilient, Mike says.
+But despite this—and the mountain of other burdens listed earlier—child sex trafficking victims are surprisingly resilient, Joel says.

-Most of them walk out of our programme and into bright futures such as returning home, gaining new skills and higher education, landing a safe job or starting their own business.
+Most of them finish our program and enter bright futures with opportunities for sustainable freedom, such as returning home, gaining new skills and higher education, landing a safe job or starting their own business.

-His name has been changed to protect his identity
+Our staff member’s name has been changed to protect his identity.

 Join an army of freedom fighters standing up against the injustice of child exploitation.

 Over the last three years, 80.4% of every dollar we spent was used for programs that benefit the children we defend.

 Destiny Rescue is recognized by Guidestar, Charity Navigator and the Better Business Bureau for our commitment to transparency, accountability and financial integrity.